pyiron/collaborative_pyiron_in_binder/README.md

 # collaborative_pyiron_in_binder

-You can use this repository as it is or fork it.
+You can [use this repository as it is]() or fork it and/or use a separate binder instance.

 ## Instructions